Mt. Kilimanjaro Weather - When is the Best Time to Climb?

 Rainy weather on KilimanjaroA second rainy day on the Machame Route.
 Not the best weather for Kilimanjaro. © Uta Philipp.

-At the top you may have to fight your way through ice and snow.
+Near the top you may have to fight your way through ice and snow.
 Having moisture in your clothes and everything is not going to help with the cold up there.

 But there are other aspects to consider as well.
 The temperatures, the views, and of course the number of people on the mountain.
 As so often, there is no hard and fast answer and no single best time to climb Kilimanjaro.